Start Selling In Lazada With These Simple Steps

 Of course, selling in Lazada’s platform will come with some sort of fee to keep your store on their listing page.
 Aside from that, there will be country-specific taxes that sellers must accept in order to operate and distribute their products legally.
-Fortunately, Lazada isn’t one that will charge you per month like some subscription services, instead, they have their own commission scheme for every sale that you make.
-Below are the fees involved:
+Fortunately, Lazada isn’t one that will charge you per month like some subscription services, and in their new seller fees, it’s gotten more reasonable and attractive to all sellers.

 Value Added Tax (VAT)

 This section is called the Government Service Tax (GST) for other countries.
 It’s Philippine counterpart is the Value Added Tax (VAT).
 Its current rate is 10% of the overall purchase.